 Police Department Records Window

-The Police Department Records window will open in conjunction with the Coppell Municipal Court window.
-No change to hours of operation or procedures will be made at this time.
+The Police Department Records window will open in conjunction with the Coppell Municipal Court.
 More information will be made available soon.

 Coppell, TX 75019

-- Once the request has been processed, a receipt will be sent by USPS or email.
+Once the request has been processed, a receipt will be sent by the United States Postal Service or email.
 A valid email address and phone number must accompany any requests for verification purposes.

 Coppell Fire Stations